What We Do

 Asana at your own pace

-Perched on the second floor of a heritage building in Victoria’s Chinatown district, Ashtanga Yoga Victoria is the city’s only yoga studio delivering a full schedule of Ashtanga classes, including Mysore.
-After 11 years in Market Square, we moved to our new space on Fisgard St in 2022.
-This space was custom-renovated offering everything you need for practice, showers, change rooms and gender neutral toilets.
+Perched on the second floor of a heritage building in Victoria’s Chinatown district, Ashtanga Yoga Victoria is the city’s longest standing yoga community, and the only Victoria yoga studio delivering a full schedule of traditional Ashtanga and the saught-after Mysore Method.
+OUr classical program is supplemented by contemporary vinyasa classes and educational workshops.
+Our new location (2022) was custom-renovated offering everything you need for practice – a clean, bright and open practice space, sunlight quality lighting, eco-friendly cork floors, showers with purified water, change rooms and gender neutral toilets.

-With experienced teachers and one-on-one guidance, you’ll flow through asanas at your own pace and experience true transformation with every class.
+With the most experienced teachers in Victoria and one-on-one guidance, you’ll flow through asanas at your own pace and experience true transformation with every yoga class.

 Why Ashtanga Yoga Victoria?

 Find your people

 Walk up the stairs of Ashtanga Yoga Victoria, and feel at home: this is your space.
 We are an inclusive community welcoming all ages, genders, abilities and body types.
 We foster a safe space where you can practice with the support of your teachers and peers.
 We listen and guide your every posture.
 Physically, mentally and spiritually, this is where you’re supported to make magic happen.

 Meet your teachers

 Mysore Method, Fascial Science, Somatics, Biomechanics, Pranayama